Kuikwit vs Zoho CRM: Best Tool for Customer Support

 Okay so here's the thing most comparison posts won't tell you straight up—these two tools aren't even playing the same game.

-Kuikwit?
-It's a conversation machine.
-WhatsApp messages, Instagram DMs, web chat bubbles—all of it gets sucked into one place.
+Kuikwit is a conversation machine.
+WhatsApp messages, Instagram DMs, web chat bubbles—all of it gets pulled into one place.
 You reply right there.
-Automation handles the stuff you can't get to fast enough.
-The whole thing is built around talking.
+Automation handles the repetitive stuff.

 Core Difference: Communication vs Data Management